Non-integrable dimers: Universal fluctuations of tilted height profiles: Comparison between lattice and continuum model, and proof of Theorems -

 \section{Comparison between lattice and continuum model, and proof of Theorems \ref{th:1}-\ref{th:2}}

-The reason why the continuum model plays the role of the ``infrared fixed point theory'' for our interacting dimer model is that the large distance behavior of the dimer correlation functions can be expressed in terms of linear combinations of the correlations of the continuum model, for a suitable choice of the parameters $Z,\l_\infty,\bar\a_\o,\bar\b_\o$.
+The reason why the continuum model plays the role of the ``infrared fixed point theory'' for our interacting dimer model is that the large distance behaviour of the dimer correlation functions can be expressed in terms of linear combinations of the correlations of the continuum model, for a suitable choice of the parameters $Z,\l_\infty,\bar\a_\o,\bar\b_\o$.
 Let us spell out the explicit relation between correlation functions of the two models, in the special cases of the dimer interacting propagator, the vertex function and the dimer-dimer correlation.
-The result is a consequence of the multi-scale analysis described in Section \ref{sec:RG} (see in particular Section \ref{sec:asympt}) and can be stated as follows.
+The result is a consequence of the multi-scale analysis described in Section \ref{sec:RG} {where, in particular, we prove the following:} \begin{Proposition} {In a small neighborhood of $\l=0$ in the complex plane, there exist: \begin{enumerate} \item two real-valued analytic functions \footnote{By `real-valued analytic' we mean a function that is analytic in a small complex neighbourhood of the origin, and such that it is real-valued for real values of $\l$.} $\l\mapsto\bar p^\o$, with $\o=\pm$, called the interacting Fermi points, satisfying \eqref{eq:pbaro} and \eqref{eq:pbaro2}, \item four complex-valued analytic functions $\lambda\mapsto\bar\a_\o,\lambda\mapsto\bar\b_\o$ satisfying \eqref{eq:alphabar}, \eqref{eq:symmetries}, \item two real-valued analytic functions $\lambda\mapsto Z,\lambda\mapsto\l_\infty$ satisfying $Z= 1+O(\l)$ and $\l_\infty=O(\l)$, \end{enumerate} such that the dimer-dimer correlation can be represented in the following form: